Codecademy/docs/content/php/concepts/math-functions/terms/is-finite/is-finite.md

 ---
 Title: 'is_finite()'
-Description: 'Evaluates whether a float value is a legal finite number or not.'
+Description: 'Evaluates whether a value is a legal finite number or not.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'